Who May Attend

 State-Issued High School Diploma

 Prospective students who have left high school and have not received their diploma or a GED may attend CCM to pursue a state-issued high school diploma.
-These prospective students must apply and send their official high school transcript and SAT or ACT scores, if taken.
-Prospective students must schedule an appointment to meet with the director of Admissions by calling 973-328-5100.
+These prospective students must apply as a non-matriculating student.
+Prospective students must schedule an appointment to meet with an Admissions Counselor by calling 973-328-5100.

 Prospective students must take and pass placement exams in English, mathematics and reading.
-Once enrolled in CCM, students must take courses in designated subject areas equaling 30 total credit hours.
-Upon completion, the student may request that an official transcript be sent to the State of New Jersey for the issuance of the high school diploma.
+Once enrolled in CCM, students must take courses in designated subject areas as per the State of New Jersey requirements equaling 30 total credit hours.
+Upon completion, the student may request an 0fficial transcript be sent to the State of New Jersey for the issuance of the high school diploma.

 Procedures for Pre-College Age Students